asilx/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+# Algorithm that is implemented by Asil Kaan Bozcuoglu in main.cpp

+I developed a state machine that consists of 6 states:

+(1) "Keep the lane with no speed change":

+    This state persists if there is no car that is infront and nearby (distance < 30)

+    This state changes to "Keep the lane with reducing speed" if there is a car that is infront and nearby (distance < 30) and there exist nearby cars at other lanes (distance < 22)

+    This state changes to "Keep the lane with increasing speed" if there isn't any car that is infront and nearby (distance < 30) and our speed is less than the speed limit

+    This state changes to "Take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists no nearby car at the right lane or medium distance car (with slow speed at the front) at right lane (distance < 22)

+    This state changes to "Prepare to take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists only a medium distance car (with slow speed at the front) at right lane (distance < 22)

+    This state changes to "Take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists no nearby car at the right lane or medium distance car (with slow speed at the front) at right lane (distance < 22)

+    This state changes to "Prepare to take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists only a medium distance car (with slow speed at the front) at right lane (distance < 22)

+(2) "Keep the lane with reducing speed"":

+    This state persists if there is a car that is infront and nearby (distance < 30) and other lanes are busy

+    This state changes to "Keep the lane with increasing speed" if there isn't any car that is infront and nearby (distance < 30) and our speed is less than the speed limit

+    This state changes to "Take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists no nearby car at the right lane or medium distance car (with slow speed at the front) at right lane (distance < 22)

+    This state changes to "Prepare to take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists only a medium distance car (with slow speed at the front) at right lane (distance < 22)

+    This state changes to "Take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists no nearby car at the right lane or medium distance car (with slow speed at the front) at right lane (distance < 22)

+    This state changes to "Prepare to take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists only a medium distance car (with slow speed at the front) at right lane (distance < 22)

+(3) "Keep the lane with increasing speed"

+    This state persists if there is no car that is infront and nearby (distance < 30) and we are below the speed limit

+    This state changes to "Keep the lane with reducing speed" if there is a car that is infront and nearby (distance < 30) and there exist nearby cars at other lanes (distance < 22)

+    This state changes to "Take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists no nearby car at the right lane or medium distance car (with slow speed at the front) at right lane (distance < 22)

+    This state changes to "Prepare to take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists only a medium distance car (with slow speed at the front) at right lane (distance < 22)

+    This state changes to "Take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists no nearby car at the right lane or medium distance car (with slow speed at the front) at right lane (distance < 22)

+    This state changes to "Prepare to take the right lane" if there is a car that is infront and nearby (distance < 30) and there exists only a medium distance car (with slow speed at the front) at right lane (distance < 22)

+(4)

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases/tag/T3_v1.2).